 - Pass Practical Examination (Candidates must pass the Written and corresponding Practical examination within a 12-month timeframe.)

 - Comply with the Code of Ethics

 NCCCO certification exams are designed for operators who are trained and who currently work in crane operation.

-Candidates must comply with ASME B30.2 physical requirements throughout their certification period and attest to their agreement to this requirement in their application.
+Certified crane operators must continue to meet ASME B30 physical requirements throughout their certification period and attest to their agreement to this requirement in their applications.

-Means of compliance with ASME physical requirements include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.
+In appropriate circumstances, means of compliance with ASME physical requirements may include, but are not limited to, a current Department of Transportation (DOT) Medical Examiner’s Certificate.